189569400/insightconnect-workflows/workflows/Enrich_InsightIDR_Alerts_With_Threat_Intelligence_From_VirusTotal/help.md

 # Version History

+* 1.2.0 - Update VirusTotal plugin to 8.0.1 | Fix bug with handling IPs input in Lookup IP step
 * 1.1.0 - Updated VirusTotal plugin | Added Math and ExtractIt plugins to support the same artifact outputs
 * 1.0.3 - Added alert summary artifact
 * 1.0.2 - Update workflow to use VirusTotal 6.0.4 plugin which fixes an issue returning ASNs